Pooley3100/cycling-medsat/README.md

-# Pedal-Powered Insights: Localized Cycling Usage and Infrastructure Correlations with Public Health
+# Pedal-Powered Health: The Interplay Between Urban Cycling Infrastructure and Public Health

 # About
 Urban planners and public health officials are increasingly investing in cycling infrastructure to promote